UIUCLibrary/ezproxy-collaborate/README.md

 ## Important files and file naming conventions

 * stanzas.cfg has the institutional-specific information, such as passwords
+* templates are found in local and vendor, more on that below
 * template files end with either .template or _i.template.
 Use _i.template (ex.
 Books24x7_i.template) when there's information that will need to be supplied by the stanzas.cfg file.
 This way the generate-confgs.pl script can warn folks when they haven't added the corresponding stanza.
 * Files in conf.d should end in .stanza
 * stanzas_include.cfg - Apparently EzProxy doesn't allow for wildcards in the INcludeFile directive.
 However, you can include a file of IncludeFile.
 So the program always overwrites this file with the latest listings.
 Any additional stanzas added to conf.d but not in the templates should be included either in config.txt or in separate file.